mlswg/mls-protocol/draft-ietf-mls-protocol.md

 `new_member` SenderType in MLSPlaintext.

-ReInit proposals can also be sent to the group by a `preconfigured` sender, for example to enforce a changed policy regarding MLS version or ciphersuite.
+ReInit proposals can also be sent to the group by a `preconfigured` sender, for example to enforce a changed policy regarding MLS ciphersuite.

 The `new_member` SenderType is used for clients proposing that they themselves be added.
 For this ID type the sender value MUST be zero and the Proposal type